guaka/deletionpedia/README.md

 ## Languages

 We're already running in a few languages.
 You're welcome to help increase the number of languages supported.
 See https://github.com/guaka/deletionpedia/issues/4

+You can also contribute with ideas and comments in French, German, Dutch, Spanish, Italian and a few other languages.